Learning Interpretable, High-Performing Policies for Autonomous Driving: Results

 \begin{itemize}[leftmargin=*] \item Continuous DDTs (CDDT): We translate the framework of \citet{Silva2021EncodingHD} to function with continuous action-spaces by modifying the leaf nodes to represent static probability distributions.
-When converted into an interpretable form post-hoc. this approach is reported as CDDT-crisp. \item Continuous DDTs with controllers (CDDT-controllers): We modify CDDT leaf nodes to utilize linear controllers rather than static distributions.
-When converted into an interpretable form post-hoc. this approach is reported as CDDT-controllers-crisp. \item ICCTs with static leaf distributions (ICCT-static): We modify the leaf architecture of our ICCTs to utilize static distributions for each leaf (i.e., set $e=0$).
-Comparing ICCT and ICCT-static displays the effectiveness of the addition of sparse linear sub-controllers. \item ICCT with complete linear sub-controllers (ICCT-complete): We allow the leaf controllers to maintain weights over all features (no sparsity enforced, i.e., $e=m$).
-Comparing ICCT-complete and CDDT-controllers displays the effectiveness of the proposed differentiable crispification procedure. \item ICCT with L1-regularized controllers (ICCT-L1-sparse): We achieve sparsity via L1-regularization applied to ICCT-complete rather than enforce sparsity directly via the \textsc{Enforce$\_$Controller$\_$Sparsity} procedure.
+Here, $n_p=(m+2)(n_l-1)+d_a n_l=(d_a+m+2)n_l-m-2$.
+When converted into an interpretable form post-hoc, this approach is reported as CDDT-crisp which has a number of parameters: $n_p=3(n_l-1)+d_a n_l=(3+d_a)n_l-3$. \item Continuous DDTs with controllers (CDDT-controllers): We modify CDDT leaf nodes to utilize linear controllers rather than static distributions.
+Here, $n_p=(m+2)(n_l-1)+(m+1)d_a n_l=(md_a+d_a+m+2)n_l-m-2$.
+When converted into an interpretable form post-hoc, this approach is reported as CDDT-controllers Crisp that has $n_p=3(n_l-1)+(m+1)d_a n_l=(md_a+d_a+3)n_l-3$. \item ICCTs with static leaf distributions (ICCT-static): We modify the leaf architecture of our ICCTs to utilize static distributions for each leaf (i.e., set $e=0$).
+Comparing ICCT and ICCT-static displays the effectiveness of the addition of sparse linear sub-controllers.
+Here, $n_p=3(n_l-1)+d_a n_l=(3+d_a)n_l-3$. \item ICCT with complete linear sub-controllers (ICCT-complete): We allow the leaf controllers to maintain weights over all features (no sparsity enforced, i.e., $e=m$).
+Comparing ICCT-complete and CDDT-controllers displays the effectiveness of the proposed differentiable crispification procedure.
+Here, $n_p=3(n_l-1)+(m+1)d_a n_l=(md_a+d_a+3)n_l-3$. \item ICCT with L1-regularized controllers (ICCT-L1-sparse): We achieve sparsity via L1-regularization applied to ICCT-complete rather than enforce sparsity directly via the \textsc{Enforce$\_$Controller$\_$Sparsity} procedure.
 While this baseline produces sparse sub-controllers, there are drawbacks limiting its interpretability.
 L1-regularization enforces weights to be near-zero rather than exactly zero.
-These small weights must be represented within decision-nodes and thus, the interpretability of the resulting model is limited. \item Multi-layer Perceptron (MLP) - We maintain three variants of an MLP.
-The first contains a very large number of parameters (MLP-Max), typically utilized in continuous control domains.
-The second maintains approximately the same number of parameters of our ICCT, including all inactive parameters (MLP-Upper).
-The last maintains approximately the same number of \emph{active} parameters as our ICCT (MLP-Lower). \item Decision Tree (DT): We train a DT via CART \cite{Breiman1983ClassificationAR} on state-action pairs generated from MLP-Max. \item DT w$\backslash$ DAGGER: We utilize the DAGGER imitation learning algorithm \cite{Ross2011ARO} to train a DT to mimic MLP-Max. \end{itemize}
+These small weights must be represented within decision-nodes and thus, the interpretability of the resulting model is limited.
+Here, $n_p=3(n_l-1)+(m+1)d_a n_l=(md_a+d_a+3)n_l-3$. \item Multi-layer Perceptron (MLP): We maintain three variants of an MLP.
+The first (MLP-Max) contains a very large number of parameters, typically utilized in continuous control domains.
+The second (MLP-Upper) maintains approximately the same number of parameters of our ICCTs with sparse leaf controllers during training, including all inactive parameters after training (e.g., non-top feature weights in decision nodes).
+The last (MLP-Lower) maintains approximately the same number of \emph{active} parameters as our ICCTs with sparse leaf controllers during evaluation.
+The number of parameters of MLP depends on the size of the network and we count all the weights and bias parameters but leave out all the optimizer parameters. \item Decision Tree (DT): We train a DT via CART \cite{Breiman1983ClassificationAR} on state-action pairs generated from MLP-Max.
+This baseline represents the distillation approach from a high-performance black-box policy to an interpretable model.
+Here, $n_p=2(n_l-1)+d_a n_l=(2+d_a)n_l-2$. \item DT w$\backslash$ DAgger: We utilize the DAgger imitation learning algorithm \cite{Ross2011ARO} to train a DT to mimic MLP-Max. \end{itemize}